Best Paralegal Schools in Maryland

 2. Apply for admission and submit transcripts.

-3. Complete financial aid forms if needed.
+3. Complete payment options forms if needed.

 4. Attend orientation and meet with an academic advisor.